 Supports and guides students in the development of their dissertation proposal.
 Students complete and defend their dissertation proposal with the support of their committee.
 When applicable, students will initiate an IRB application.
-Prerequisite or concurrent: 714.
 Graded CR/NC.

 ETHL-762 Applied Learning Experience Applied Learning Exprnc (3 Credits)